 Direction

-From the train station or from the bike rental, head northwest first to Memmelsdorfer Str. and past the Weyermann malthouse on inner-city, roadside cycle routes "Burgenstraße" and "Fürstbischöfliche Radtour" via Lichteneiche to Memmelsdorf.
+From the railway station or from the bike hire shop, cycle north-westwards to Memmelsdorfer Str. and past the Weyermann malthouse on the inner-city, roadside cycle routes "Burgenstraße" and "Fürstbischöfliche Radtour" via Lichteneiche to Memmelsdorf.

-Here the baroque castle Seehof with its extensive park is worth a visit.
-In addition, two local breweries offer their Franconian beer specialities: Brauereigasthof Höhn in Hauptstraße 11 or Brauereigasthof Drei Kronen in Hauptstraße 19.
+Here, the baroque Seehof Castle with its extensive park is well worth a visit.
+Two local breweries also offer their Franconian beer specialities: Brauereigasthof Höhn in Hauptstraße 11 or Brauereigasthof Drei Kronen in Hauptstraße 19.

 Seehof Castle

-Seehof Palace was built in 1686 as the summer residence of the Bamberg prince-bishops.
+Seehof Palace was built from 1686 as the summer residence of the Bamberg prince-bishops

-After secularisation and neglect in private ownership, extensive renovation measures were necessary at the end of the 20th century.
+After secularisation and neglect in private ownership, extensive restoration measures were necessary at the end of the 20th century.
 The "cascades" have been delighting visitors to the park again since 1996.
-Inside the palace, nine showrooms of the restored flat of the prince-bishops are accessible, including the "White Hall" with the virtuoso ceiling painting by Giuseppe Appiani.
+Inside the palace, nine showrooms of the restored flats of the prince-bishops are accessible, including the "White Hall" with the virtuoso ceiling painting by Giuseppe Appiani.

 Phone: 0951 409570